 The Four Main Stretch Categories

 Knits can be categorized based on how stretchy they are.
-To me, the four main stretch categories are:
+In my opinion, the four main stretch categories are:

 - Moderately stretchy